 The use of devices at night time is also associated with increased cyber-safety and cyber-bullying risks.
 At night, your teen's prefrontal cortex (logical part of the brain) switches off and the amygdala (emotional centre) of the brain switches on.
-In this heightened emotional state, your teen is more susectible to making poorer digital decisions and this is why most cyber-bullying and safety risks occur at night- the logical brain is off and the emotional brain is switched on.
+In this heightened emotional state, your teen is more susceptible to making poorer digital decisions and this is why most cyber-bullying and safety risks occur at night- the logical brain is off and the emotional brain is switched on.

-// Set a digital bedtime- specify an exact cut-off time when digital devices need to be put away.
-60-90 minutes before bedtime is ideal.

-// Establish a landing zone- identify a specific place in your home (kitchen counter, study, buffet, lounge room) where all the digital devices go each night for charging.
+- Set a digital bedtime - Specify an exact cut-off time when digital devices need to be put away.
+60-90 minutes before bedtime is ideal. - Establish a landing zone Identify a specific place in your home (kitchen counter, study, buffet, lounge room) where all the digital devices go each night for charging.
 Keeping bedrooms as tech-free zones is essential.

-BONUS TIP- make sure they're charging the device and not the empty case.
+BONUS TIP: Make sure they're charging the device and not the empty case. sure they're charging the device and not the empty case.

-// Use blue-light blocking glasses- Some teens need to use digital devices at night before bed to complete homework or assignments.
+Use blue-light blocking glasses

+Some teens need to use digital devices at night before bed to complete homework or assignments.
 If so, using Baxter Blue glasses can help to prevent eyes from absorbing the blue light.
 If you use the promo code 'drkristy' you'll get free shipping and 10% discount too).